 Method 4: Structural Equation Model with only neuroticism, anxiety, and depression.

-Method 5: calculate MIRT factor score using depression/anxiety/neuroticism then adjust for unreliability
+Method 5: calculate MIRT factor score using depression/anxiety/neuroticism then adjusting for unreliability (rxx = .52).

 The correlation between general neuroticism and PMS adjusted for unreliability is 0.261/sqrt(0.52)=0.362, roughly the same as the result from the SEM models.

 It’s worth noting that this method only corrects for the measurement error inside the data itself.
 It cannot correct for the fact that self-reports are not always accurate indicators of personality.
-As such, I suspect the true correlation between latent neuroticism and PMS symptoms is close to 0.5.
+As such, I suspect the true correlation between latent neuroticism and PMS symptoms is closer to 0.4 or 0.5.

 Why does neuroticism and PMS correlate?